movingname/fuzzingModel/README.md

 ### 3.3 Collect and Analyze Coverage Data

-(1) On the host OS, put all seed files for a target program into bff/full_seeds.
+(1) Copy all seed files for a target program into bff/full_seeds:

 (2) In pincoverage/collect_cov.py, find line: